LucasWiebeDembowski/nvim/README.md

 ### Editing the config
 To source current file: `:source %`
-To source init.lua: `source ~/.config/nvim/init.lua`
-To install plugins that haven't been installed yet remember to source init.lua and `:PlugInstall`
+To install plugins that haven't been installed yet remember to source init.lua and run `:PlugInstall`

 ### LSP
 `sudo apt install clangd` to install C/C++ language server, for other servers look it up.